openshift/origin/docs/proposals/ha-configuration.md

   1. When a cluster is resized - nodes shrink or grow.
   1. When a cluster is modified - really node labels are modified.
   1. Failure cases when a node or watched service or network fails.

+Note: The PerNodeController in the future will remove the need to watch
+      the nodes when a cluster is resized or modified, as the keepalived sidecar pod would be directly run on the given set of nodes.

 ## Usage